-Every CEO has to deal with risk.
+Every Chief Executive Officer (CEO) has to deal with risk.
 It is ultimately his or her responsibility to manage any and all potential hazards to the business, whether internal or external.

 In fact, you could easily call him or her the chief risk manager.
 That’s consistent with former Intel chief executive Andy Grove’s mantra that “only the paranoid survive.”
 In other words, CEOs should be constantly concerned about identifying and solving for material threats to the business.